Flexible-length Text Infilling for Discrete Diffusion Models: Related Work

 \subsection{Discrete Diffusion Models}

-Discrete diffusion models offer an innovative approach to text generation, addressing key limitations of autoregressive methods \cite{lou2024discretediffusionmodelingestimating, ren2024discretecontinuousdiffusionmeet, gong2024scalingdiffusionlanguagemodels, sahoo2024simpleeffectivemaskeddiffusion}.
-These models denoise corrupted text sequences, enabling parallel updates of multiple tokens rather than the token-by-token process of autoregressive methods, reducing the number of forward passes.
-Additionally, their bidirectional nature allows them to leverage both past and future context in contrast to causal masking that constrains autoregressive models.
-Early frameworks like D3PM \cite{D3PM} adapted continuous diffusion to discrete tokens using Markovian corruption, while subsequent advances such as multinomial diffusion \cite{MultinomialDiffusion} improved noise schedules and training efficiency.
+Discrete diffusion models offer an innovative approach to text generation, addressing key limitations of autoregressive methods \cite{lou2024discrete, ren2024discretecontinuousdiffusionmeet, gong2024scalingdiffusionlanguagemodels, sahoo2024simpleeffectivemaskeddiffusion}.
+These models denoise corrupted text sequences, enabling parallel updates of multiple tokens rather than the token-by-token process of autoregressive methods, thereby reducing the number of forward passes.
+Additionally, their bidirectional nature allows them to leverage both past and future context, in contrast to the causal masking that constrains autoregressive models.
+Early frameworks like D3PM \cite{austin2021structured} adapted continuous diffusion to discrete tokens by assigning probability that a token corrupts by either turning into a mask token or random token.

 Recent work on score-based discrete diffusion has further advanced the field by providing analytical solutions for the denoising process.
-Instead of directly modeling transition probabilities SEDD \cite{lou2024discretediffusionmodelingestimating} uses a score-based approach that learn the gradient of the log probability, which proves particularly effective for handling high-dimensional categorical data like text.
+Instead of directly modeling transition probabilities, SEDD \cite{lou2024discrete} uses a score-based approach that learns the gradient of the log-probability and introduces an entropy-based loss function, narrowing the gap to autoregressive models.

 However, despite these advantages, current discrete diffusion models face a significant limitation: they require fixed token positions throughout the generation process.
 This constraint makes them unsuitable for flexible-length text infilling, where the length of the generated text might differ from the original masked region.